Home » IELTS Speaking: How ‘correct’ does your English have to be?

 Now listen to your talk, ask yourself these three questions:

-1. Is my style appropriate?
+1. Was my style appropriate?

 Leave a Reply